actions/dependency-review-action/README.md

 †will be supported with GitHub Enterprise Server 3.8

-+when `warn_only` is set to `true`, all vulnarabilities, independently of the severity, will be reported as warnings and the action will not fail.
++when `warn-only` is set to `true`, all vulnarabilities, independently of the severity, will be reported as warnings and the action will not fail.

 ### Inline Configuration